 I started at the top of the wall with about 1 inch hanging over the top.

-Working in small areas, you simply secure your fabric panel to the starched wall with push pins.
+Working in small areas, you simply secure the top of your fabric panel to the starched wall with thumb tacks.
 My fabric was cotton and will hide the pin holes very easily.

 I placed each pins about 6 inches apart starting at the top.